edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 If you're looking to work at an organization similar to OWID, I recommend following the [80,000 Hours job board](https://80000hours.org/job-board/).
 80,000 Hours is a nonprofit that provides [free advice](https://80000hours.org/make-a-difference-with-your-career/) and support to have a greater impact with your career.
 Opportunities listed on the job board are always interesting, and many of them are related to data and research.

 While you're honing your skills or looking for a job, I'd strongly recommend checking whether your city has an existing "Data for Good" or "Tech for Good" community.
 [MeetUp](https://www.meetup.com/find/?keywords=data%20for%20good&source=GROUPS) is the most frequent platform they use.
-These groups are typically composed of many members who use their skills to work on interesting projects for a few weeks or months.
-While the range of projects may include more or less important problems to work, it's generally a great way to meet like-minded people and extend your portfolio of projects.
+These groups are typically composed of many members who volunteer to use their skills to work on interesting projects for a few weeks or months, alongside their day job.
+While the range of projects may include more or less important problems, it's generally a great way to meet like-minded people, get more experience, and enrich your portfolio.

 ---